What is a Smart Apartment?

 For instance, property owners are finding smart devices to be helpful with property oversight.

-Tenants are also willing to pay a premium to enjoy their new, upgraded amenities and feel more secure in their smart apartment environment.
+Residents are also willing to pay a premium to enjoy their new, upgraded amenities and feel more secure in their smart apartment environment.

 Smart Home Statistics